Kristfur/minesweeper/README.md

 ### Color Scheme
 The color scheme of the website was chosen to be true to the classic game.
 The game board features gray tiles that are reveal colorful numbers.
 The game becomes more colorful as the game progresses, rewarding the users who play well.
 The home page mimics the game board with gray buttons and colorful letters 'PLAY', while also providing suitable contract for accessibility.

+## Accessibility
+The [Wave Accessibility](https://wave.webaim.org/) tool was used for accessibility testing.

+Testing was focused on the following:
+- All image elements had an alt description for a screen reader to read out
+- All input fields have labels for each input for a screen reader to read out
+- Color contrast for text meets the minimum ratio
+- Keyboard support for game controls

+All accesibility criteria were met.

 # Features
 ## Site Wide